-(Mark C One) QUARTERLY REPORT PURSUANT TO SECTION 13 OF 1934 3 OR 15(d) OF THE SECURITIES EXCHANGE ACT For the quarterly period ended March 31, 2018 OR TRANSITION REPORT PURSUANT TO SECTION 13 OF 1934 3 OR 15(d) OF THE SECURITIES EXCHANGE ACT For the transition period from to Commission File Number: 001-36849 TH TRENDS CORP. nt as specified in its charter) Delaware 59-2705336 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) Valley Drive ite 395 ites, California 90274 tive offices, including zip code) Registrant's telephone number, including area code: (310) 541-0888 Exchang ts required to be filed by Section 13 or 15(d) of the Securities shorter period that the registrant was required to file such reports), and Yes $\square$ No $\square$ Data Fil nically and posted on its corporate Web site, if any, every Interactive of Regulation S-T during the preceding 12 months (or for shorter period $\square$ No $\square$ compan filer, an accelerated filer, a non-accelerated filer, a smaller reporting arge accelerated filer," "accelerated filer," "smaller reporting xchange Act.
-(Check one): Large accelerated filer □ Accelerated filer ☑ Non-accelerated filer □ Smaller reporting company □ (Do not check if a smaller reporting company) Emerging growth company $\square$ nerging growth company, indicate by check mark if the regis y new or revised financial accounting standards provided pur trant has elected not to use the extended transition period for complying rsuant to Section 13(a) of the Exchange Act. $\Box$ Indicate by check mark whether the registrant is a shell company (as s defined in Rule 12b-2 of the Act).
-Yes □ No ☑ At April 1 27, 2018, the number of shares outstanding of the registran t's common stock was 11,376,092 shares.
+(Mark C One) - QUARTERLY REPORT PURSUANT TO SECTION 1 OF 1934 3 OR 15(d) OF THE SECURITIES EXCHANGE ACT For the o quarterly period ended June 30, 2018 OR TRANSITION REPORT PURSUANT TO SECTION 1 OF 1934 3 OR 15(d) OF THE SECURITIES EXCHANGE ACT For the t transition period from to Commission File e Number: 001-36849 TH TRENDS CORP. nt as specified in its charter) Delaware 59-2705336 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) Su Rolling Hills Est o Valley Drive uite 395 ates, California 90274 ative offices, including zip code) including area code: (310) 541-0888 Exchang (2) has b ge Act of 1934 during the preceding 12 months (or for such been subject to such filing requirements for the past 90 days by check mark whether the registrant has submitted electro nically and posted on its corporate Web site, if any, every Interactive e required to be submitted and posted pursuant to Rule 405 registrant was required to submit and post such files).
+Yes 5 of Regulation S-T during the preceding 12 months (or for shorter period \square No \square compan filer, an accelerated filer, a non-accelerated filer, a smaller reporting large accelerated filer," "accelerated filer," "smaller reporting exchange Act.
+(Check one): Large accelerated filer □ Accelerated filer ☑ Non-accelerated filer □ Smaller reporting company □ (Do not check if a smaller reporting company) Emerging growth company □ nerging growth company, indicate by check mark if the regist new or revised financial accounting standards provided pu strant has elected not to use the extended transition period for complying rsuant to Section 13(a) of the Exchange Act.
+Indicate by check mark whether the registrant is a shell company (a s defined in Rule 12b-2 of the Act).
+Yes □ No ☑ At July 2 27, 2018, the number of shares outstanding of the registrant 's common stock was 11,376,092 shares.

 NATURAL HEALTH TRENDS CORP.
-Quarterly Report on Form 10-Q March 31, 2018
+Quarterly Report on Form 10-Q June 30, 2018